SumithBaddam/academic-kickstart/content/home/experience.md

   location = "Seattle, United States" date_start = "2020-06-01"
   date_end = "2021-04-04"
-  description = """Worked on building machine learning applications and pipelines for AWS CloudFormation service.
-I built an end-to-end machine learning application/feature to estimate the resource provision time for deploying the cloud infrastructure on AWS.
+  description = """Built machine learning applications and pipelines for AWS CloudFormation service (Infrastructure as a code).
+I built end-to-end machine learning applications to estimate the resource provision time for deploying the cloud infrastructure on AWS.
 The pipeline consists of weekly jobs for data extraction from S3 buckets, pre-processing using lambda functions and the prediction models built and hosted on Amazon SageMaker.
 I also productionized this application into the AWS CloudFormation service's workflow."""

 [[experience]]
   title = "Data Scientist"